Atopic dermatitis: Introduction

 Atopic dermatitis: Symptoms

 Symptoms of atopic dermatitis can vary greatly in intensity, frequency, and duration among individuals.
 Symptoms can be minimal and include mild itching and the development of a rash or patch of inflamed skin and blisters or small pimples.
-Scratching, however, generally does not relieve the itch and can lead to increased inflammation, more intense itching, and harder ...more symptoms »
+Scratching, however, generally does not relieve the itch and can lead to increased inflammation, more ...more symptoms »

 Atopic dermatitis: Treatments